Physiome/pmrplatform/README.md

 # pmrmodel

-A demo of the core concepts for PMR, written in Rust.
+This library provides the core model for the next generation of PMR - Physiome Model Repository.

 ## Build